 John Njuguna takes care of Chardust’s administrative systems, personnel, accounts and day to day operations.
 John and Elsen have been inseperable business partners in various ventures close to twenty years.
 He contributes his vast knowledge and experience of farming in Kenya to help create trees from seeds.

 Amy Sandys-Lumsdaine is an established Wildlife Artist and married to Elsen Karstad.
+After gaining a Bsc & Msc in Textile Design, Design Management and Technology at U.M.I.S.T, Amy moved to Kenya in 1997.
 Amy has designed, created and manages the website for Seedballs Kenya and contributes her knowledge on design and merchandise.

 Chardust Ltd. (www.chardust.com) is responsible for seedball production and, some 20 years ago, started what is now a thriving industry in East Africa: manufacturing eco-friendly briquettes from salvaged charcoal vendor's waste.
 Chardust started coal mining in some of the highest-density and lowest-income urban areas of Nairobi in 1996.